 3. Automatic Time Tracking Software

-This method is probably the easiest and most efficient way to keep track of your employee hours.
+Employee Time-Tracking App is probably the easiest and most efficient way to keep track of your employee hours.
 There are many companies that specifically provide the services you need to keep track of hours.
 ClockShark does just that and even more!

 ClockShark is a powerful and easy-to-use online service that tracks both your employee’s location and their hours.
 This product is built specifically for construction and field service companies and has everything you need to track your employee hours.